-Nearly a decade in Los Angeles came next: performing in bands, dabbling in film and TV scoring, and designing professional audio products.
-One (Spatializer Retro) was awarded Musician Magazine's "Editor's Pick" citation and another (Spatializer PT3D) was nominated for Mix Magazine's TEC award.
+Nearly a decade in Los Angeles came next: performing in bands, producing/engineering/recording, dabbling in film and TV scoring, and designing professional audio products.
+One (Spatializer Retro) was awarded Musician Magazine's "Editor's Pick" and another (Spatializer PT3D) was nominated for Mix Magazine's TEC award.

 Anu has been involved with the Internet music business since its inception.
-He was one of the primary architects of Rhapsody, the first successful music subscription service, and the driving force behind its iOS app.
+He was one of the primary architects of Rhapsody, the world's first music subscription service, and the driving force behind its iOS app.
 He also designed and built music services at Liquid Digital Media (formerly Liquid Audio) for Wal-Mart.

 He was responsible for the development of MOG's award-winning mobile apps, and contributed significantly to the product design and strategy that led to their successful acquisition by Beats by Dre.

 As Director of Music Services for Sony, he managed Music Unlimited before helping the company pivot to a Spotify-based music platform.

 He has also designed marketplaces for virtual goods, video games, and integrated digital media platforms into virtual worlds.